VCTLabs/vct-web/content/articles/git-intro.rst

 	$ cd package-name
 	$ git reset --hard HEAD~2	# make last 2 commits disappear

-This will "disappear" the top two commits. **DO NOT** do this, if you've already pushed said commits (at least not without coordination with others who may have pulled those commis).
+This will essentially erase the top two commits, as if you had never made them. **DO NOT** do this, if you've already pushed said commits (at least not without coordination with others who may have pulled those commis).
 Note that this is quite different from *git revert*, which applies a reversed patch as an additional commit.

 Listing changes in your working dir, in diff format
 ---------------------------------------------------